fersilva362/Real-trends-Challenge/README.md

 # Real-trends-Challenge

 ## App with two modules (client &amp; server-side) builded using Socket.IO, ReactJS and TypeScript that allow a real time polling between two products.
+## The server provide products and vote data consumed by the client.

 ### Features: